ADA-XiaoYao/awesome-Alfadi/README.md

 - [Twint](https://github.com/twintproject/twint) - An advanced Twitter scraping and OSINT tool.
 - [GitGraber](https://github.com/hisxo/gitgraber) - Monitors GitHub in real-time for sensitive data leakage related to companies.
 - [DumpsterDiver](https://github.com/securing/DumpsterDiver) - Searches for hardcoded secrets in various types of files.
-- [Git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing passwords and other sensitive information to a git repository.
+- [Git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing passwords and other sensitive information to a Git repository.
 - [Gitrob](https://github.com/michenriksen/gitrob) - Finds potentially sensitive files in the repositories of public organizations or members on GitHub.
 - [Holehe](https://github.com/megadose/holehe) - Checks if an email is registered on different websites.
 - [GHunt](https://github.com/mxrch/GHunt) - An OSINT tool for Google accounts.